Car Insurance in New Mexico: $1,675/yr

-New Mexico drivers pay an average of $1,675/year for auto insurance — $114 below the national average.
-Compare quotes and save.
+New Mexico is the 24th most expensive state in the country for full-coverage auto insurance — $114 below the $1,789 national average.

 How New Mexico stacks up

 At $1,675 per year for full coverage, New Mexico drivers pay 6% less than the national average of $1,789.
+That makes it the 24th most expensive state across 50 states + D.C. in our 2026 ranking.
 Above-average uninsured driver rate (~21%) — UM/UIM coverage is critical here.

 Premiums vary widely within New Mexico based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.